Muncie Indiana Transit System: T.J. Ault III MITS Center

 The T.J.
 Ault III MITS Center, located at 113 West Main Street, is the primary transfer point for MITS buses.
 The $1.1 million transit center opened September 14, 1987, alongside a weeklong fare-free bus promotion.
-The facility provides an indoor waiting area, restrooms, vending machines and ticket counter.
+The facility provides an indoor waiting area, restrooms, vending machines and a ticket counter.

 Fixed route ridership

 The ridership statistics shown here are of fixed route services only and do not include demand response services.